 Yogurt is a flexible nutrient powerhouse that knocks out hunger throughout the day.
 It is extremely versatile and a smart choice for quick and easy meals and snacks.
-Yogurt is an excellent source of calcium and potassium.
+Check out the yogurt nutrition facts and you will find yogurt is an excellent source of calcium and potassium.

 Good for any time of day, try some of our tasty (and inventive) yogurt dishes:

-Get Your Greek On
+Get Your Greek On: Greek Yogurt Nutrition

 Greek yogurt is one of the hottest items on the grocery shelf these days.
 It has a tangy flavor and a deliciously creamy texture.
 Different than traditional yogurt, Greek yogurt is strained to remove much of the liquid whey, lactose and sugar, giving it a thicker consistency.
-In some cases, Greek yogurt can pack up to double the protein and roughly half the carbohydrates of regular yogurt.
-Kids may still prefer the flavor of traditional yogurts, so remember all low-fat yogurt, whether Greek or not, can fit into a healthful diet.
+Most Greek yogurt fans notice a distinctive, sour taste that originates from this process.

 The Greek yogurt straining process often begins with low-fat or fat-free yogurt, therefore Greek yogurt nutrition has added health benefits.
 Many healthy eaters wonder if Greek yogurt benefits our daily nutrition more than traditional yogurt.
 In some cases, Greek yogurt nutrition packs up to double the protein and roughly half the carbohydrates of regular yogurt.
 Yet, you might also decide to check the Greek yogurt nutrition facts to ensure that your selection is low in sugar.